Skip to content

 Activin E

 Along with Myostatin, we’re targeting Activin E, another member of the TGF-β superfamily.
-Rare loss of function mutations in the gene encoding Activin E, identified in human population studies, have been associated with reduced abdominal fat and reduced risk of cardiometabolic disease.
-By blocking Activin E, we aim to promote fat-specific weight loss and reduce the risk of cardiometabolic diseases.
+Rare loss of function mutations in the gene encoding Activin E have been associated with reduced abdominal fat and reduced risk of cardiometabolic disease.

 Activin E Antagonist Potential Benefits and Differentiation